-She’s also launched a talk show on Clubhouse where she gained a casual 3.5 million followers, and continues to post videos on social media.
-One recent one, “Every park hang in San Francisco,” took off, gaining more than 2 million views.
+Gay has also launched a talk show on Clubhouse where she gained a casual 3.5 million followers, and continues to post videos on social media.
+One of Alexis Gay’s recent videos, “Every park hang in San Francisco,” took off, gaining more than 2 million views.

 “I think that video, and a lot of what I do, landed because people see themselves or someone they know in it.
 I know it’s accurate, because that’s who I am.
 Almost all of my videos are me but worse,” she said.

 Overall, she feels fortunate to be able to do creative work full-time and credits some of her artistic success to bringing a tech mentality.

 “I’m a perfectionist that has learned because of my tech background that perfection is way overrated if it’s going to prevent you from doing the thing,” she said.

 She also spends time helping other creators learn how to better monetize content, speaking on this topic and influencer entrepreneurs at Worklife’s annual meeting.